Does NordVPN work in China?

 Most countries employ some form of blocking to restrict access to sites hosting illegal material.
 The problem is that China has far more stringent restrictions than most places.
 It blocks highly popular sites like Facebook, Wikipedia, Twitter, Google (including Google Docs and Drive), and YouTube.
 This makes it difficult for travelers to stay in touch with their friends back home, but also cuts off the supply of neutral information about the country, and makes it difficult to work as part of an international team.

 You can bypass these restrictions and access the internet as normal, however, by connecting to a VPN.
-These encrypt your traffic and route it through servers elsewhere in the world.
-This not only allows you to bypass Chinese internet censorship entirely, it also prevents your Internet Service Provider (ISP) and the government from monitoring your activities.
+These encrypt your internet traffic and route it through server locations elsewhere in the world.
+This not only allows you to bypass Chinese internet censorship entirely, it also prevents your Internet Service Provider (ISP) and the government from monitoring your online activities.

 How does NordVPN bypass China’s Great Firewall?

 NordVPN is one of the few VPN services that works reliably in China.
 There are a couple of tricks it uses to evade detection: first, it doesn’t offer any servers in China itself.
 This means that NordVPN doesn’t have to comply with China’s complex data retention legislation and removes the risk of government interference with the service’s hardware.